 The reason I’ve been gone so long?
 I was a caretaker all last year, especially as things got worse and were going downhill, then sadly experienced the grievous passing of someone deeply loved and highly significant to me.
 And loss and grief of that dimension is not for the faint of heart.
 It’s challenging.
 It can be a nightmare.
 And with deep grief can come the need to have an important break from what one was doing before, like writing blog posts and more.

 All the latter even aged me terribly.
 But I call the aging and extra facial and neck wrinkles I now have my “battle scars out of love”.
+Luckily, I’ve been able to reverse part of it, which the photo doesn’t show.

 I can’t say I’m totally ready to be back.
 Grief doesn’t end when you lose someone that significant to your life.
 You just learn to live “alongside it” to some degree.
 But I had such a memorable experience this morning that I decided to start again…to some degree.